facebookincubator/nvdtools/HOWTO.md

 The `-e=1` flag erases the injected "a" part from jq, and the `-i=1` flag tells [csv2cpe](https://github.com/facebookincubator/nvdtools/tree/master/cmd/csv2cpe) to add the cpe in column 1 of its output.

-The tab-separated output constains the following columns:
+The tab-separated output contains the following columns:

 ```
 cpe, vendor, product, version, update, sw_edition, target_sw, target_hw, metadata_json